 On November 16, 2004, the unmanned experimental hypersonic aircraft NASA X-43A set a new speed record of 10,617 km/h or Mach 9.65.
 With this flight the X-43A became the fastest free flying air-breathing aircraft in the world.
 The X-43A was propelled by a so-called scramjet, is a variant of a ramjet airbreathing jet engine in which combustion takes place in supersonic airflow.
-NASA’s Hyper-X program, involving the American space agency and contractors such as…Read more
+NASA’s Hyper X Programme After DARPA, in collaboration with Rockwell, unsuccessfully completed…Read more

 You are here: Home › Post Tagged with: "X-43A"